 Priorities for funding

-DELWP recognises that projects will be varied given the range of risks and mitigation approaches.
+DEECA recognises that projects will be varied, given the range of risks and mitigation approaches.

 All projects funded under the program must provide outcomes that contribute to the overall objective of reducing risk on coastal Crown land.